vikasharma005/cyber_portal/README.md

 2. Set up a local development environment such as XAMPP.

-3. Import the database schema from `database.sql` into your MySQL server.
+3. Import the database schema from `registered.sql` into your MySQL server.

 4. Update the database connection settings in the PHP files to match your local environment.